qdo1010/SRPM_GPM/README.md

 Task descriptions can be found in notes.txt

-Demos for Perceptual and Symbolic Reasoning with jupyter notebook and python3
 # Dependencies
+To run the Demos for Perceptual and Symbolic Reasoning, use Jupyter Notebook with python3

 * opencv
 * numpy
 * scimage